pissaypratheesh/ai-chatbot/docs/CELEBRITY_CHAT_IMPLEMENTATION_COMPLETE.md

 ## 🎯 Overview

 This document describes the **complete implementation** of the celebrity chat feature for the AI chatbot.
 Users can now chat with different celebrity personas, each with unique personalities, speaking styles, and expertise areas.
-The implementation maintains the existing chat interface's look and feel while adding celebrity persona functionality.
+The implementation has been **consolidated into the main chat interface** for a unified user experience.

 ## ✅ What's Implemented